OPENDAP/log-analysis/hyrax_service_chain_profiling/README.md

 #### CloudWatch logs

-To download the CloudWatch logs, after installing the AWS CLI, do
+To download the two required log groups of CloudWatch logs, after installing the AWS CLI, do

 ```bash
 aws configure  # will prompt for aws credentials